smilix/OotsViewer/README.md

 # TODO

-* Fix the "PhotoViewAttacher: ImageView no longer exists.
-You should not use this PhotoViewAttacher any more."
 * The image is after loading not properly positioned.
+* Waiting text/image

 # Acknowledgments & Third-party Licenses